frossm/rpncalc/README.md

  The result will be 5.

 ## Wrapup
 I'm making this available in the hope that others may find this useful.
-Please let me know
+Please let me know if you have any issues, thoughts or suggestions. rpn@fross.org